 Travel challenges me to look at everything with fresh eyes.
 One can never assume when one is in a new place or culture.
 It may be only small differences but they are often important and they make you think about everything that you see and do.

-When I travelled in Australia particularly I was amazed by the flora, this is not the aspect of the Southern hemisphere that’s publicised so much.
+When I travelled to Australia particularly I was amazed by the flora, this is not the aspect of the Southern hemisphere that’s publicised so much.
 I had never taken very much notice of natural forms before then and art based on nature hadn’t interested me, probably because the forms were so familiar.
 The plants were so unfamiliar, perfectly adapted to their environment and weather cycles that to me they were almost abstractions of plants, minimized to be purely functional forms.
 It was their functionality and strangeness that interested me.
 It prompted me to look again at the plants that I would have considered familiar.
 Everything is different when you look closely.

 I don’t think that location has very much influence on what I do, but having time does.
 I live in a small and very accessible city, which means less time used up in commuting etc. It’s a port and has always been very outward looking because of that, I think living near the openness of the sea influences me but I don’t know how.

-Is there a project that created greater amount of obstacles for you than usual and thus on completion has also given you greater satisfaction?
+Is there a project that created a greater amount of obstacles for you than usual and thus on completion has also given you greater satisfaction?

 I find that pieces that present the most challenges take a longer time – in particular trying to find a solution to the problems – are the pieces that turn out to be the most interesting.
 Maybe because they demand more time and I end up ‘living’ with them for a couple of years before they are resolved.